chiu/accounting-ml-project/README.md

 * https://github.com/chiu/accounting-ml-project/blob/master/machine_learning/rf_and_logistic
 * Run the following command on the cluster: `spark-submit rf_and_logistic.py`

+## Data:

+Data files for this app can be found on SFU cluster on HDFS in `/user/vcs/`

 ## File Dictionary:

-### data:

-data from here has been emptied out, data can be found on SFU cluster under hdfs in `/user/vcs/`

 ### data_integration: